(fleeting)

 (2d) And if God could send multiple Christs to different planets, why couldn’t He have sent several Christs to all the various societies on Earth; to China, North America, Australia, etc?

-(3) Or!… Did Christ visit only once, and only us, — and not even all of us — and now it’s our job to get the heck out there and proselytize the cosmos?
+(3) Or!… Did Christ visit only once, and only us, — and not even all of us — and now it’s our job to get the heck out there and proselytize the entire cosmos?
 In which case, shouldn’t we be investing more heavily in STEM?

 All this may seem rarefied and abstract, or glib, or even insultingly snarky, but it goes to how our theological assumptions inform our relationship to other creatures, and how we treat them.
 Do they have souls, or do only humans have souls?
 Do you have to have a soul in order to be treated with respect, kindness, mercy, love?
 If so, does that mean some humans don’t have souls?